Lady_Light_6.png

 Her only remaining exit, at least for now, was through him.

-She played the part.
-Pretended she was coming around to his vision: the two of them overthrowing the Overseer, leading the Messengers in glorious crusade against the City of Spiders, building a new world above where she would be adored and he would be obeyed.
+So she played the part.
+She danced.
+Pretended she was coming around to his vision: the two of them overthrowing the Overseer, leading the Messengers in glorious crusade against the City of Spiders, diminishing Lolth’s influence over the Underdark, building a new world that expanded to the upper realms… where she would be adored and he would be obeyed.
 She humored his every scheme, pushed back when it was safe, accepted his “training trials,” and dazzled the gullible initiates with spellwork he often secretly augmented with his own.

 And in return, he always asked for compensation.